aiven/aiven-docs/docs/products/kafka/howto/enable-follower-fetching.md

 - [Aiven Provider for Terraform](https://registry.terraform.io/providers/aiven/aiven/latest/docs).

 :::note
-Follower fetching is supported on AWS (Amazon Web Services) and GCP (Google Cloud Platform).
+Follower fetching is supported on AWS (Amazon Web Services) and Google Cloud.
 :::

 ## Identify availability zone

-- **AWS**: In AWS, availability zone (AZ) names can vary across different accounts.
+- **AWS**: Availability zone (AZ) names can vary across different accounts.
   The same physical location might have different AZ names in different accounts.
 To ensure consistency when configuring `client.rack`, use the AZ ID, which remains the same across accounts.

-  To map AZ names to AZ IDs, see
+  To map AZ names to AZ IDs, see the
   [AWS Knowledge Center article](https://repost.aws/knowledge-center/vpc-map-cross-account-availability-zones) and the [AWS documentation on AZ IDs](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html).

-- **GCP**: In GCP, use the AZ name directly as the `client.rack` value.
+- **Google Cloud**: Use the AZ name directly as the `client.rack` value.
   For more information, see [Google Cloud's regions and zones documentation](https://cloud.google.com/compute/docs/regions-zones/).

 ## Enable follower fetching